ramin0011/RedisSharp/README.md

             </hosts>
       </redisCacheClient>

-inherit from IRedis which is:
+your models should inherit from IRedis which is:

     public interface IRedis
     {